ericomonteiro/spring-multitenant-table/README.md

-# Spring Boot Multi Tenant By Data Base
+# Spring Boot Multi Tenant With Single Database
-The goal of this application is resolve multi tenant segregating data in different databases, and propagate the tenant information in requests and messages using Kafka and SQS
+The goal of this application is resolve multi tenant segregating data in single database using a field @TenantId, and propagate the tenant information in requests and messages using Kafka and SQS

 ### Solutions Architecture